mk12/blog/posts/chasing-the-infinite.md

 $$0,+1,-1,+2,-2,+3,-3,\dots$$

 More surprising is the fact that the rationals are countable: $\lvert\mathbb{Q}\rvert=\aleph_0$.
 How can this be, when there are infinitely many rationals between 0 and 1?
 There are many ways of proving this, but I'm more interested in giving you an intuitive understanding of countability.
 We can take care of signs using the alternating trick, but what then?
 We can't go in increasing order, since the rationals get arbitrarily close to zero.
-And $\frac11,\frac12,\frac13,\dots$ is a dead end, because we'll never get past one!
 But look at this:

 ![Counting the rationals by zigzagging through a matrix](../assets/svg/fraction-table.svg)